omertal88/shavzak/README.md

 1. Handle absences when calculating ratios (absence should reset ratio to 1.0).
 2. Fix UI bug where an assignment appears twice in the calendar - FIXED
 3. Export assignments to Excel Sheet (within some time interval) - DONE
 5. Binding positions to one-another.
-Shifts are still needed to be defined in order for the binding to occur.
+Shifts are still needed to be defined in order for the binding to occur. - DONE
 6. Fix bug where updating positions doesn't also update the corresponding shifts  - FIXED
 7. Export soldiers to CSV (For easily updating roles and stuff) - DONE
 13. Implement `Required spacing` for specific positions to ensure some positions get a minimal break regardless of ratios (those positions will have the calculateRatio functions only look back until returning from those positions) - same as with absence. - DONE
 16. When assigning a soldier - we should also take in consideration the future assignments (those assigned manually for example) - DONE
+18. Bug: It is possible for someone to be allocated twice at the same time (due to binding shifts).
+Not likely but possible. - DONE

 # Apendix